 If a CD-ROM or DVD is included, it must be listed under "Special Requirements" on the Binding Instructions form and one disk for every bound copy MUST be provided.
 Label the CD-Rom or DVD with your name and title of your thesis or project.
 An extra binding fee is charged for these accompanying materials.

 The title page templates show the rrequired form and spacing.

 3.Signature page [page ii]

 Signature Page Template for (THESIS)

 The Signature Page templates show the required form and spacing.
 The name of each member of the committee must be included with the department or discipline identification, and the chair is always listed first, as shown in the templates.
-The form of your name on this page should be consistent with what appears on the title page.
+Your name, on this page, should be consistent with how it appears on the title page.
 In the Date area, indicate the quarter and year submitted.